 and the living room.

 So far you have only heard the board story; the ceiling story is bad too.
 Of course, it isn’t level.
 It’s an old house and the kitchen is not exactly on a foundation — more like attached to the foundation.
-Shims took a long time to put up.
+Shims take a long time to put up.
 Luckily the laborer was busy painting and whining while the supervisor was quietly putting up shims and trying to not fire the laborer.

 By this point, all expectations of finishing the job were gone; but here’s the point of this entire post: Prep work takes patience (I think I’ve mentioned before that I might be somewhat lacking in the patience department…) but if it’s done correctly, then the finish work goes quickly!
-Mr. HC has enough work experience to know this; the laborer is still learning.
+Mr. HC has enough contractor experience to know this; the laborer is still learning.

 We worked well as a team on Monday (finally).
 Of course, the team effort had Mr. HC cutting the boards, as well as air nailing them in place.
 It was also his bright idea to wax the boards so the tongue would slide easily into the groove.
-All the laborer did was hold up her 7 foot part of the board and pound it in place.
+All the laborer did was hold up her 7-foot part of the board and pound it in place.
 Mr. HC also invented a nifty little gadget to help hold the boards up in the middle.
 This gizmo went all the way to the floor and had foam attached to the top so it will hold the board in place without scratching the finish.

 At 4:30 we were having celebratory glasses of wine while looking at our new ceiling, all complaining, whining, nitpicking, and disagreements behind us.